MirosBL45/WhatsApp/README.md

-This is a WhatsUp Clone made with Next.js, TypeScript, TailwindCSS, shadcn-ui, Convex for DataBase, Clerk for Authentication, Svix for sending webhooks easy and reliable
+This is a WhatsUp Clone made with Next.js, TypeScript, TailwindCSS, shadcn-ui, Convex for DataBase, Clerk for Authentication, Svix for sending webhooks easy and reliable, react-hot-toast for beautiful notifications